apache/submarine/docs/InstallationGuide.md

 ### Nvidia Driver Installation (Only for Nvidia GPU equipped nodes)

 To make a clean installation, if you have requirements to upgrade GPU drivers.

-If nvidia driver / CUDA has been installed before, they should be uninstalled as a first step.
+If nvidia driver/cuda has been installed before, They should be uninstalled firstly.

 ```
 # uninstall cuda：